rilldata/rill/docs/docs/tutorials/other/embed-dashboard.md

 ---
-title: "How to embed a Dashboard"
+title: "How to Embed a Dashboard"
-sidebar_label: "How to embed your Rill Dashboards"
+sidebar_label: "How to Embed your Rill Dashboards"
 sidebar_position: 10
 hide_table_of_contents: false
 ---